gstich2/AMA-IMPACT/PRD.md

   - Rate limiting: 5 failed attempts = 15-min lockout
   - Password requirements: min 8 chars, 1 uppercase, 1 number, 1 special char

+**Implementation Status:** ✅ Complete - Full JWT authentication with refresh tokens and rate limiting

-**F-002: Role-Based Access Control**
+**F-002: Role-Based Access Control** ✅ **COMPLETE**
 - **As a** system admin, **I want to** assign roles to users, **so that** they see only appropriate data
 - **Acceptance Criteria:**
-  - Five roles: Admin, HR, Program Manager, Tech Lead, Staff
+  - Five roles: ADMIN, HR, PM, MANAGER, BENEFICIARY
   - Hierarchical visibility enforced at API level
   - Users cannot access other contracts' data
   - Middleware validates permissions on every request

+**Implementation Status:** ✅ Complete - Full RBAC with hierarchical data scoping and automatic filtering

 **F-003: Password Reset**
 - **As a** user, **I want to** reset my forgotten password, **so that** I can regain access